ellysh/bash-programming-from-scratch/manuscript/answers.md

 }
 ```

-We can simplify the code and go without `code_to_error` functions.
-Let's combine messages in all languages into one associative array.
-Put it in the function `print_error`.
-The array's keys will combine the `LANGUAGE` variable's value and the error code.
-We get the `print_error` function like Listing 5-9 shows.
+The second step is moving the code of `code_to_error_de` and `code_to_error_en` functions into `print_error`.
+For doing that, you need to combine messages in all languages into one associative array.
+The array keys are combinations of the `LANGUAGE` value and the error code.
+Listing 5-9 shows the modified `print_error` function.

 {caption: "Listing 5-9.
 The script for printing error messages", line-numbers: true, format: Bash}
 ![`print-error-array.sh`](code/Answers/print-error-array.sh)

 ##### Exercise 3-14.
 Variable scope

-The script in Listing 3-37 prints the following text:
+When you launch the script from Listing 3-37, it prints the following text:
 {line-numbers: true, format: text}
 ```
 main1: var =